shuaib7860/GraphHierarchy/README.md

 graph = nx.gnr_graph(20, 0.4)
 nx.draw_networkx(graph)
 ```
-The third line of code in the above script is a function call to visualise the graph.
+The fourth line of code in the above script is a function call to visualise the graph.
 To calculate the hierarchical levels all one needs to write is:

 ```sh
 gh.hierarchical_levels(graph, None)